dsanson/slides/talks/iad.md

 ## Context

 -    In 932, in a famous public debate on the relative merits of (Greek) logic and (Arabic) grammar.
--    Abū Bishr Mattā argued,
+-    Abū Bishr Mattā argued that logic is better than grammar because

-     > The logician does not need grammar, whereas the grammarian has a strong need
-     > for logic, because [logic investigates meaning (*maʿnā*) whereas grammar
+     > [logic investigates meaning (*maʿnā*) whereas grammar
      > investigates utterance (*lafẓ*).]{.fragment .highlight-current-green}

--    The Liar occurs in two closely related works by Ibn ʿAdī, in which he develops and defends this position:
+-   In two closely related works, Ibn ʿAdī defends this view, in part by showing how we can use logic to solve the Liar:

     -   *Explaining the Virtue of the Art of Logic*
-     -    *The Virtues of Logic*, a solution manual to *Explaining*
+    -   A solutions manual to *Explaining, *The Virtues of Logic*

 ## *Explaining the Virtue of the Art of Logic*